Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Abstract

 \section{Abstract}

-The correlation properties of non-affine elastic response in strongly disordered materials are investigated using the theory of correlated random matrices and molecular dynamics simulations.
-The random matrix theory shows that the divergence of the non-affine displacement field has large-scale exponentially decaying correlations.
-The corresponding length scale $\xi$ is determined by the strength of the disorder and can be indefinitely large, significantly exceeding the correlation length of the disorder.
-The rotor of the non-affine displacement field has the same length scale $\xi$ except the case of the volumetric deformation.
-The main theoretical dependencies are confirmed by molecular dynamics simulation of a model polystyrene in the amorphous state.
+The correlation properties of the nonaffine elastic response in strongly disordered materials are investigated using the theory of correlated random matrices and supported by numerical models.
+While the nonaffine displacement field itself predominantly exhibits power-law decay, we demonstrate that its spatial derivatives reveal large-scale exponentially decaying correlations.
+Specifically, the correlation functions of the divergence and (for most deformations) the rotor of the nonaffine field are governed by a heterogeneity length scale $\xi$.
+This length scale is set by the disorder strength and can become indefinitely large, far exceeding the structural correlation length.
+A notable exception occurs under volumetric deformation, where the rotor correlations lack the exponential tail with the length scale $ξ$.
+The theory also predicts that the rotor correlations may have small power-law tails.
+We directly observe the exponential decay, characterized by $\xi$, in numerical studies of a rigidity percolation model and in molecular dynamics simulations of amorphous polystyrene and the Lennard-Jones glass.
+The latter example also confirms the existence of the power-law tail in the rotor correlation function at large distances.